mrled/keymap.click/docs/devnotes.md

 They should be linkable with URL fragments too.

-## Transformed thumb clusters have the wrong pointer location

-E.g. look at the bracket keys `[ { } ]` - it's pointing to the non-transformed location for shift.
-Ugh.

 ## Need to show other layers and layouts

 - Show my function layer, just for fun(ction)